Dog Behavior Conference

 Dog Behavior Conference Key Facts

-• Registration fee is $139 – or approx £110 and grants access to all conference presentations on all days of the event.
+• Earlybird registration fee is $159 (approx £120) and grants access to all conference presentations on all days of the event.

 • Single-day registrations are not available.

-• Access will be available to re-watch all presentations via recordings.
+• Access will be available to re-watch all presentations via recordings for one year.

 • Group registrations not available – must be purchased separately.